moizghumann/agent-card/WORKFLOW.md

 - acceptance criteria conflict with `AGENTS.md` safe-change rules
 - human product/security judgment is required before proceeding

 When blocked, leave a Linear comment with the command run, observed failure, likely cause, and smallest next human action.
+If the Linear team does not expose a `Blocked` state, leave the issue in its current active state and make the blocker explicit in the workpad/comment.

 ## Ticket Sufficiency